 DR. ALEX BENSON

-After completing my BSc and MSc in Kinesiology, I went on to complete my PhD in Social Psychology at Wilfrid Laurier University.
-During this time, I also spent some time abroad at Bangor University in Wales as a visiting scholar at the Institute for Psychology of Elite Performance.
-Before arriving at Western University, I was a SSHRC postdoctoral fellow at Nipissing University.
-My research program investigates group dynamics, with a general aim of understanding how groups shape our experiences as individuals, and how individuals shape the groups to which they belong.
+Dr. Benson completed his PhD in Social Psychology at Wilfrid Laurier University.
+During this time, he also spent some time abroad at Bangor University in Wales as a visiting scholar at the Institute for Psychology of Elite Performance.
+Before arriving at Western University, he received a SSHRC postdoctoral fellowship to evaluate team dynamics in youth groups at Nipissing University.
+Broadly speaking, his research interests lie in studying group dynamics, with a general aim of understanding how groups shape our experiences as individuals, and how individuals shape the groups to which they belong.

 Alex is currently pursuing his PhD in I/O psychology under the supervision of Dr. Alex Benson.
-His research interests at the moment include team resiliency, fairness perceptions of selection measures, and applying IO theory to marginalized work settings.
+His research interests at the moment include developing a psychometrically sound measure of team resiliency, fairness perceptions of selection measures, and ethical risk factors in organizations.
 Alex completed his M.Sc at Western under the supervision of Dr. Mitch Rothstein on the role of Self-regulation processes mediating between control beliefs and mental health outcomes.
-Outside of academia, Alex enjoys painting, practicing guitar, backpacking, playing baseball, and exploring Ontario
+Outside of academia, Alex enjoys painting, practicing guitar, backpacking, playing baseball, and exploring Ontario.

 Noelle is currently pursuing her PhD in Industrial/Organizational Psychology with the joint supervision of Dr. Jennifer Robertson and Dr. Alex Benson.
 Noelle previously completed her MSc. at Western, where she examined the influence of hostile followership on leadership behaviour.
 Her research interests include leader-follower dynamics and status hierarchies in groups.
 Noelle is a recipient of the Douglas N. Jackson Memorial Award, awarded to the student with the most promising research potential incoming to Western University’s Industrial/Organizational Psychology program.
 Her hobbies include asking people when their birthday is, watching Jeopardy, and trying to find some zen on her yoga mat.